EricsonWillians/hashy-content/README.md

 # hashy-content

-A JQuery plugin that allows you to load content easily through hashes.
+A straightforward JQuery plugin that allows you to load content easily through hashes.

 ### How does it work?